-IVHEM 2020 goes hybrid.
+IVHEM 2020 will be hybrid.
 We are offering healthcare professionals, including government and NGO representatives, the possibility to attend the conference virtually.
 Virtual participants can attend plenary sessions, roundtable discussion sessions, abstract-driven sessions, and symposia during the event dates.
 Guided-poster walks, and capacity-building sessions are available for physical participants only.
-Virtual participants can freely access the enduring materials after the event.

 Want to stay informed about IVHEM 2020?
 Click here to subscribe to the IVHEM newsletter